 Plenty.
 Let us count the ways!

-- Taxation flexibility – As an LLC, you may opt to either have S-Corp tax treatment or have your LLC considered a pass-through entity.
-With S-Corp tax treatment, only salaries and wages are subject to self-employment taxes (FICA and Medicare).
+- Taxation flexibility – As an LLC, you may opt to either have S Corporation tax treatment or have your LLC considered a pass-through entity.
+With S Corporation tax treatment, only salaries and wages are subject to self-employment taxes (FICA and Medicare).
 With pass-through tax treatment, profits and losses of your business are passed along to the owners’ personal tax returns, enabling you to lower your personal taxes if your business isn’t profitable.

 - More credibility in the eyes of others – There’s something about having “LLC” at the end of your company name that can enhance the level of trust and confidence customers and potential partners have in your business.
-It shows you’re legit and take your business seriously—not that you wouldn’t as a sole proprietor, but it further reinforces your professionalism.
+It shows you’re legit and take your business seriously, and it further reinforces your professionalism.

 I can understand why.
 The LLC offers the best of both worlds: the protection of personal assets that a corporation provides and ease of administration similar to that of a sole proprietorship due to less formality and compliance requirements.

-Of course, no matter how charmed with a legal structure you may be at first sight, I recommend not rushing into a decision until you’ve talked with a tax expert to figure out how the different options will affect you.
+Of course, no matter how charmed with a legal structure you may be, I recommend not rushing into a decision until you’ve talked with a tax expert to figure out how the different options will affect you.
 Your business is unlike any other, so always take your specific situation into consideration and get the professional guidance you need to help you make the best choice.